martin-ockajak/automorph/docs/Web-RPC.md

 * `message` - A JSON string representing an error message.
 This field is mandatory.
 * `code` - A JSON number representing an error code.
 This field is optional.
 * `details` - An arbitrary JSON value representing additional error information.
 This field is optional.

+Error codes in inclusive range between -32768 and -32000 are reserved for protocol errors with specific meaning as follows:

+* `-32600` - Invalid request.
+Request is malformed or missing.
+* `-32601` - Function not found.
+Remote function does not exist.
+* `-32602` - Invalid arguments.
+Supplied arguments have incorrect data type.
+* `-32603` - Server error.
+Internal request processing error.

 - Message format: JSON
 - Content-Type: application/json